Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Characteristics: Multi stemmed mallee 5 -10 m

-Eucalyptus polybractea is a small multi-stemmed eucalypt growing between 5 and 10 m in height with a spreading bluish canopy.
-Fibrous rough bark on the lower parts of the trunk with smooth white, pink, orange or grey above.
+Growing between 5 and 10 m in height with a spreading bluish canopy and a fibrous rough bark on the lower parts of the trunk with smooth white, pink, orange or grey above.

 A dryland mallee endemic to central western New South Wales and central Victoria.

-Eucalypt's germinate readily from seed and are generally considered one of the easiest natives to grow from seed.
+Eucalypts germinate readily from seed and are generally considered one of the easiest natives to grow from seed.

 Depending on the species Eucalyptus seed comes in various sizes from very fine to several millimetres long.
 As a rule of thumb seed that is fine should be sown on the surface of a porous mix and not buried.
 Seed 1 to 2 mm in diameter can be covered very lightly and seed from 2 mm up can be sown to a depth of the seed width.